CJD: The Increasing Number of Sporadic CJD Cases

 An internet review suggests that sporadic CJD is the main type of Creutzfeldt-Jakob disease in the UK.
 It accounts for 85 percent of cases.
 The NHS website suggests that the cause of the disease is unclear but that it occurs when "a normal brain protein changes abnormally ... and turns into a prion".
 The Alzheimer's Association argues that the disease "develops spontaneously for no known reason".
 The UCL prion unit states that the disease "occurs 'out of the blue', at random, in the population".
 There appears to be a consensus that sporadic CJD has an unknown cause.
-The problem with this argument is that there has been a clear increase in the incidence of sporadic CJD as shown in the video.
+However, there has been a clear increase in the incidence of sporadic CJD as shown in the video.
 This increase is unlikely to have occurred by chance.
-It would be unwise to argue that all sporadic CJD is not linked to mad cow disease (BSE).
+It would be unwise to argue that every case of sporadic CJD is not linked to mad cow disease (BSE).

-Waldman, M and Lamb, M. (2004), Dying for a Hamburger: Modern Meat Processing and the Epidemic of Alzheimer's Disease, New York: Thomas Dunne Books
+Reference: Waldman, M. and Lamb, M. (2004), Dying for a Hamburger: Modern Meat Processing and the Epidemic of Alzheimer's Disease, New York: Thomas Dunne Books

 PART 2: The Possible Link Between BSE and Sporadic CJD in the UK